Join us for worship on First Presbyterian Church of Albany in the sanctuary and on Facebook on Sundays at 10:30.

 Free parking is also available on Sundays at a nearby commercial parking lot, entrance on Washington Avenue next to Mamoun’s restaurant.

 Still welcome!
 First Pres has a long history of advocating support of Lesbian, Gay, Bi-Sexual, Transgender and Queer issues and encouraging full participation in the church.

 First Presbyterian Church is handicap accessible.
 Pews in our sanctuary were reconfigured some years ago to more easily integrate wheelchairs alongside the pews.
 Large-print Sunday programs are available and also audio amplification.

+During the school year (September – June) from 9:15 to 10:15 am First Pres offers age-appropriate “hands-on” participatory programs for both children and teenagers: music, theater, crafts, worship, community service, field trips and much more!
 Because we believe strongly in the value of education for all, an hour-long adult education program is also made available for parents to attend if they like while their children attend their classes.
 Topics led by the pastors, members of the congregation, or outside guest experts vary greatly, but an over-arching goal is always to stimulate and expand our cultural, historical and biblical understanding of the issues presented.

 In the end there is no absolutely straight road that leads to becoming fully engaged as a member, but there are many wonderful ways by which people “find” their way to us.
-View What People Are Saying and you will see!
+View What Members Are Saying and you will see!